Alternate Blood Hunter

 She fell upon the horde as a blur of azure fire and cold

 steel.
-She would show no mercy to the hellspawn today.
+The hellspawn would find no mercy from her today.

 In the light of the pale moon, an almost feral halfling got down on all fours to sniff the tracks before him.
 The scent of

-All of the strange and monstrous warriors described above are Blood Hunters, guardians who infect and inoculate their very blood with accursed power so they may hunt monsters.
+All of the strange and monstrous warriors described above are Blood Hunters, occult guardians who infect and inoculate their blood with accursed power so they may hunt monsters.

 Self-Sacrificing Hunters

-Blood Hunters have no formal hierarchy and their Orders are as varied as the curses they choose to bear, but they do hold one thing in common, the Hunter's Bane.
-Those who survive this ancient and deadly ritual are able to wield the signature sanguine magic that marks them as a Blood Hunter.
+Blood Hunters have no formal hierarchy, and their Orders are as varied as the curses they choose to bear, but they do hold one thing in common: the Hunter's Bane.
+Those who survive this ancient and deadly ritual are able to wield the signature sanguine magic that marks them as Blood Hunters.

 Editor's Note